Get parameters' posterior statistics, implementing the generic tidy from

 The parameters are categorized by the column "type".
 For instance, the

-intercept of the observation model (i.e. the "formula" arg to mvgam()
+intercept of the observation model (i.e. the "formula" arg to mvgam()) has

 the "type" "observation_beta".
 The possible "type"s are:

 observation_family_extra_param: any extra parameters for your observation model, e.g. sigma for a gaussian observation model.
-These parameters are not directly derived from the latent trend components (continuing the gaussian example, contrast to mu).
+These parameters are not directly derived from the latent trend components (contrast to mu).

 observation_beta: betas from your observation model, excluding any smooths.
 If your formula was